-The common solution for coupling a mid-infrared (MIR) laser to an optical fibre is using parabolic mirrors.
+The common solution for coupling an infrared semiconductor laser to an optical fibre is using parabolic mirrors.
 This solution provides a very low optical loss because of coupling.
 However, using a parabolic mirror comes with a few disadvantages.

-For example, such a coupling is bulky so it makes the laser-based devices bigger and difficult to assemble, which renders the final product less affordable.
+For example, such a coupling is bulky so it makes the infrared semiconductor laser-based devices bigger and difficult to assemble, which renders the final product less affordable.
 Additionally, if the device contains a parabolic mirror, moving it around might change the performance of the device due to mechanical vibration and might need service.
-Another drawback is that if a laser or fibre must be replaced, a very highly trained technician is needed to perform the replacement and coupling with the parabolic mirror.
+Another drawback is that if an infrared semiconductor laser or fibre must be replaced, a very highly trained technician is needed to perform the replacement and coupling with the parabolic mirror.
 This leads to an undesirably long repair time.